-Try being very explicit while discussing the problem so that the potential sales prospect can relate to it.
+Try being very explicit while discussing the problem so the potential sales prospect can relate to it.

-Be a storyteller and make them visualize the journey you are going to take them through.
+Be a storyteller and make them visualize the journey you will take them through.

-For creating effective success stories, you can call your current customers and ask them to narrate their experience with your product.
+To create effective success stories, call your current customers and ask them to narrate their experience with your product.

-Try to know what did they like or dislike about your product and how much money did they save or gained by using it.
+Try to know what they like or dislike about your product and how much money they saved or gained by using it.

-Some might give you interesting details that might help you while connecting with a new sales prospect.
+Some might give you interesting details to help you connect with a new sales prospect.

 7. Ask relevant questions

-Cold calling rarely results in immediate sales; so instead of being impatient, focus on establishing a relationship with your contact.
+Any practical Cold calling tips rarely result in immediate sales; instead of being impatient, focus on establishing a relationship with your contact.

-Ask relevant questions and try to collect maximum information for future interactions.
+Ask relevant questions and try to collect complete information for future interactions.